 - 1. DNB: De Nederlandsche Bank N.V; - 2.
 Decrees as follows: Decree on Special Prudential Measures, Investor Compensation and Deposit Guarantees under the Financial Supervision Act (Besluit bijzondere prudentiële maatregelen, beleggerscompensatie en depositogarantie Wft); - 3.
-The Act: Financial Supervision Act (Wet op het financieel toezicht Wft) - 4.
-Professional record-keeping system: the record-keeping system of: - a. financial undertaking as referred to in Section 1:1 of the Act: - b. holders of an exemption from the prohibition as referred to in Section 3:5(1) of the Act; - c. holders of a dispensation as referred to in Section 3:5(4) of the Act; - d. a receiver as referred to in Section 1:383 of the Dutch Civil Code; or - e. a receiver as referred to in Section 68 of the Bankruptcy Act. - 5.
-Date of the judgement or ruling which led to the triggering of the deposit guarantee scheme (DGS): date of the judgement of DNB or of the legal ruling
+The Act: Financial Supervision Act (Wet op het financieel toezicht - Wft) - 4.
+Professional record-keeping system: the record-keeping system of: - a. a financial undertaking as referred to in Section 1:1 of the Act: - b. holders of an exemption from the prohibition as referred to in Section 3:5(1) of the Act; - c. holders of a dispensation as referred to in Section 3:5(4) of the Act or: - d. a receiver as referred to in Section 68 of the Bankruptcy Act. - 5.
+Date of the judgement or ruling which led to the triggering of the deposit guarantee scheme (DGS): date of the judgement of DNB or of the legal ruling with regard to the respective bank as referred to in section 3:260(1)(a) and (b) respectively of the Act.

-- with regard to the respective bank as referred to in section 3:260(1)(a) and (b) respectively of the Act. - 6.
-Temporarily high deposit: a deposit as referred to in Section 29.02(4) of the Decree.
+6. Temporarily high deposit: a deposit as referred to in Section 29.02(4) of the Decree.